Best Brush for a Pomeranian Double Coat (Tested & Recommended)

 A long-pin slicker brush gently separates the double coat, helping prevent breakage, reduce matting, and keep brushing calm for both dog and owner

 The best brush for Pomeranians is a long-pin slicker brush designed to reach the dense undercoat without scraping the skin.
-For most adult Pomeranians with a full double coat, a high-quality long-pin slicker prevents matting, reduces breakage, and makes line brushing effective.
+A high-quality long-pin slicker prevents matting, reduces breakage, and makes line brushing effective — we tested multiple brushes on our own Pomeranians and rely on this one daily.

 They’re marketed to Pom owners, but they don’t actually work for Pom coats.

-After a lot of trial and error, this is the brush we recommend when asked what actually works for Pomeranian coats.
+After a lot of trial and error, the Big G Slicker is the brush we recommend when asked what actually works for Pomeranian coats.

 Why most brushes don’t work for Pomeranians